DPBayes/dpdl/docs/experiments.md

 - From the DP-RAFT paper Antti had some ideas of experimenting with noise thresholding.
 - How does dataset imbalance affect the hypers?
+- How does the number of trainable parameters affect hypers?

 ## Goal of the experiments